ajdavis/emptysquare-hugo/emptysquare/content/johns-hopkins-psychedelics.md

 type = "post"
 +++

 May 18, 2022.
 My partner Jennifer Keishin Armstrong and I visited the Johns Hopkins Center for Psychedelic and Consciousness Research in Baltimore to interview the director, Roland Griffiths, and observe a psilocybin session.
 We staged a session with one of their staff acting as the research participant so we could witness and photograph the whole process, including the preparation of the psilocybin pill.
-Our story appears in the current print issue of [Lion's Roar magazine](https://www.lionsroar.com/); it will be online in a couple months.
+Our story appears in the November print issue of [Lion's Roar magazine and online](https://www.lionsroar.com/psychedelic-insight/).

 {{< gallery path="johns-hopkins-psychedelics" >}}